vvebwizards/ReCircle/README.md

 - Tests: `php artisan test`.

 Pre-commit hook
-- We use Husky to run Pint, PHPStan, and ESLint on commit.
-Bypass with `SKIP_HOOKS=1` in emergencies.
+- Husky runs Pint, PHPStan, and ESLint.
+Bypass with `SKIP_HOOKS=1` if absolutely required.

 Troubleshooting CI
 - If Blade Vite assets break tests: we guard `@vite` in layouts to skip only in `testing` env.